-The following webinar sketches out the framework for the soon-to-be-released Expedia Group Case Study, Flexibility and Choice: A phased approach to commuter behavior change.
+The following webinar sketches out the framework of the Expedia Group Case Study, Flexibility and Choice: A phased approach to commuter behavior change.
 Get a glimpse into the policies, programs, and technology that power the Expedia Group Campus Commute.
-And be sure to enter your email below to get a copy of the case study delivered to your inbox the day it drops.
+And be sure to fill out the form on this page to get your copy of the case study.

 Expedia Group partnered with NelsonNygaard and Luum for their employee commute program, the webinar, and case study.